vacp2p/rfc/content/docs/rfcs/20/README.md

 ## Limitations

-At this stage, we acknowledge that Bob's Ethereum Address is present in clear in Direct Messages, meaning that anyone who is monitoring the Waku network know how many messages Bob receives.
+Bob's Ethereum Address is present in clear in Direct Messages, meaning that anyone who is monitoring the Waku network know how many messages Bob receives.

+Alice's details are not included in the message's structure, meaning that there is no programmatic way for Bob to reply to Alice or verify her identity.

 # The protocol